edriso/one-lesson-up/README.md

 - Anyone struggling to finish courses they start
 - People who want accountability and structure in their learning
 - Competitive learners who thrive on gamification
-- Students building a portfolio of completed courses
+- Students

 ---

-**Stop abandoning courses.
-Start leveling up.** 🚀
+**Consistency beats intensity.
+One day, one lesson at a time.** 🥷🏆